WANDERWOMAN® WOMEN-ONLY SMALL GROUP TOUR TO HISTORIC MALTA

 Day 1: Arrival at the Malta International Airport in Valletta

-Upon arrival at Valetta Airport (MLA) you will be met by your WanderWoman® tour escort and transferred to our hotel, a Maltese 5-star property with views of the harbor, located just outside the city walls of Valletta and within walking distance to points of interest and wonderful local restaurants.
+Upon arrival at Valetta Airport (MLA), you will be met by your WanderWoman® tour escort and transferred to our hotel, a Maltese 5-star property with views of the harbor, located just outside the city walls of Valletta and within walking distance to points of interest and wonderful local restaurants.
 After an opportunity to rest and freshen up, we will venture out with our local guide for an introduction to Maltese cuisine & culture and to get acquainted with fellow travelers.
-Travel by boat, aboard a ‘Dghajsa’, a small traditional Maltese boat, across the harbor to Vittoriosa.
+Travel aboard a ‘Dghajsa,’ a small traditional Maltese boat, across the harbor to Vittoriosa.
 At the tip of this city is the oldest fortification on the Island, Fort St. Angelo.
 A walking tour of the city brings us through narrow streets with typical Maltese houses, band clubs, and churches that make up this ‘Victorious’ city.
 Enjoy a welcome dinner at a local restaurant.
 (D)